evregille/metronome-cx-demo/README.md

 For the implementation, using a single [hook](https://github.com/evregille/metronome-cx-demo/blob/main/hooks/use-metronome-config.tsx)

+Note that all the requests are assuming currency in Metronome is USD (see [Pricing Units](https://app.metronome.com/offering/pricing-units))

 ## Author

 This project was inspired by [@miickasmt](https://twitter.com/miickasmt) in 2023, released under the [MIT license](https://github.com/shadcn/taxonomy/blob/main/LICENSE.md).